 For this recipe, in particular, you’ll want to cut them into slices- about 3 per half.

-A touch of honey, lemon juice and apple cider vinegar gives my Grilled Peach Salad its sweet and salty taste.
-Plus, I’ve made it easy to remember by giving the ingredients a “3-2-1” measurement: 3 tablespoons of honey, 2 tablespoons of lemon juice and 1 tablespoon of apple cider vinegar.
+A touch of honey, lemon juice, and apple cider vinegar give this Grilled Peach Salad its sweet and salty taste.
+Plus, I’ve made it easy to remember by giving the ingredients a “3-2-1” measurement: 3 tablespoons of honey, 2 tablespoons of lemon juice, and 1 tablespoon of apple cider vinegar.

 Toss It All Up